1. Home

 Table of Contents

 If you suffer from hip pain, you are not alone.
-One study found that roughly fourteen percent of people over the age of sixty reported significant hip pain on most days, while more than eighteen percent of inactive seniors reported severe hip pain in the previous month.
+One study found that roughly fourteen percent of people over sixty reported significant hip pain on most days, while more than eighteen percent of inactive seniors reported severe hip pain in the previous month.

-Hip pain can lead to difficulty with bending, walking, putting on shoes, and other daily activities.
-Even if you’re experiencing some of these challenges, there are many things you can do to keep your hips mobile, strong, and healthy to reduce your risk of pain in the future.
+Hip pain can make bending, walking, putting on shoes, and other daily activities difficult.
+Even if you’re experiencing some of these challenges, there are many things you can do to keep your hips mobile, strong, and healthy and reduce your risk of pain in the future.

-Today we’ll explore your options, and introduce some easy hip exercises for seniors to keep hip pain at bay.
-(1)
+Today, we’ll explore your options and introduce some easy hip exercises for seniors to avoid hip pain.

 Maintaining Healthy Hips

-Pain and dysfunction may be the result of several problems including osteoarthritis, osteoporosis, bursitis, nerve impingement, or recent injury (such as falls or hip fractures) at the hip joint.
+Pain and dysfunction may result from several problems, including osteoarthritis, osteoporosis, bursitis, nerve impingement, or recent injury (such as falls or hip fractures) at the hip joint.

-Focusing on your hip health early can help reduce the risk of pain and problems in the future.
-Body weight management, exercise, and a diet that prioritizes strength and bone health are all important factors to consider when building healthy hips.
+Focusing on hip health early can help reduce the risk of pain and problems in the future.
+Body weight management, exercise, and a diet prioritizing strength and bone health are all important factors to consider when building healthy hips.

-Let’s take a look at some of the steps you can take to reduce hip pain in your day-to-day life, as well as some hip-strengthening exercises to keep you feeling strong and healthy.
+Let’s examine some steps you can take to reduce hip pain in your daily life and some hip-strengthening exercises to keep you feeling strong and healthy.

 Body Weight Management

-Being overweight can have a negative effect on your joint health, especially in the joints that carry your weight like your back, hips, and knees.
+Being overweight can negatively affect joint health, especially in the joints that support weight, such as the back, hips, and knees.

 Managing or losing weight can be one of the best strategies to keep your joints healthy.

-Staying active with fun and enjoyable exercises is a great way to help manage your weight.
-Exercises that will get your heart rate up, such as walking, hiking, or biking, can be especially beneficial for burning calories.
+Staying active with fun exercises is a great way to help manage your weight.
+Exercises that increase your heart rate, such as walking, hiking, or biking, can be especially beneficial for burning calories.

 A healthy, balanced diet is vital for weight management.
 If you are trying to lose weight, focus on dietary changes that are manageable long-term.